 Mac is passionate about establishing internship partnership programs with several regional schools while introducing students to the many interdisciplinary aspects of website development though Hour of Code, NextEd, Linked Learning.

 Mac was named 40 under 40 by the Sacramento Business Journal, was featured on the cover of Comstock’s Magazine as a change leader, and received the 2017 Young Alumnus award from UC Davis.
-In November 2014 and again in 2015, Mac was invited to the White House to advocate for Net Neutrality.
+In November 2014 and again in 2015 and 2016, Mac was invited to the White House to advocate for small business and discuss net neutrality.

 Mac is passionate about supporting the arts.
 To this end, he held two Sacramento screenings with George Takei to raise money for Allegiance, the first broadway musical to address the internment of Japanese citizens during WWII.

 In 2009, Mac cofounded a San Francisco-based 501(c)(3) non-profit called Reason to Party which throws parties to raise money for local charity while engaging a new generation in philanthropy.
 To date, Reason to Party has expanded to other cities and raised over $500,000 for local causes, garnered media attention from Forbes, The Huffington Post, CBS, and many others.
 Most recently, Mac helped inaugurate Reason to Party’s launch in New York City at the NASDAQ in Times Square.